TFong1/ny_taxi/week_03/week_03_homework_answers.md

 Partitioning and clustering also creates extra metadata.
 Before query exeuction this metadata needs to be processed.

+    There will be no improvements or a decrease in performance due to a large metadata.

 ## Question 7 (Not Required)

 **In which format does BigQuery save data?**
 Review BigQuery internals video.

+    BigQuery stores data in a columar format.
+This allows an increase in efficiency with aggregating data.